-Try apps like Headspace and Oak to practice mindfulness, gratitude, and meditation to fortify your mind with positive thoughts about the present and future.
+- Try apps like Headspace and Oak to practice mindfulness, gratitude, and meditation to fortify your mind with positive thoughts about the present and future.

-Let the sunshine in, literally and figuratively.
+- Let the sunshine in, literally and figuratively.
 Don't close yourself off to the world.
 Open the windows, walk in the light and soak in the Vitamin D. Not only will the fresh air help reinvigorate you for the day to come, but your body will garner the many benefits of the sunshine vitamin.

 - Change your tune.
 Misery loves its company and it's pretty fascinating how we can inadvertently surround ourselves with movies, soundtracks, and stations that perpetuate our state of angst, sorrow or guilt.
 Make a conscious effort to switch your playlists to something more aspirational, inspiring and uplifting.
 From motivational speakers to audiobooks and more, there are plenty of options that can help you pick yourself back up.

-Volunteer your time.
+- Volunteer your time.
 Depression often creates a crippling self-centeredness.
 The tragedy is that it's rarely intentional.
 When the walls start caving in, it's tempting to hunker down and try to fix ourselves, but the miracle about depression is that often the key to healing is getting outside the head and into a group of people that value your presence and pour into you as you pour into them.
 Serving others is a great way to ultimately serve your basic human needs for community, connection and relationship - three key things that really make a stance against depression.

-Resist the temptation to self-medicate.
+- Resist the temptation to self-medicate.
 Substances create a slippery slope that can heighten the shadow of depression.
 Resist the urge to numb the pain as it often elicits more in the long run.

-Fortify the fundamentals.
+- Fortify the fundamentals.
 It's incredible what good old fashioned exercise and quality eating can do for anyone, let alone those who are fighting depression.
 Endorphins, the natural byproduct of exercise are a fantastic mood booster, and vitamins and nutrients like B12 omega-3s help support natural energy and mental health.
 Convenient sprays and supplements are a tremendous way to get these vitamins and nutrients daily!

-Focus on what you can control and take the next, immediate right step.
+- Focus on what you can control and take the next, immediate right step.
 Depression looks behind you, anxiety ahead and peace is the present.

-Reach out if you need help.
+- Reach out if you need help.
 It's the strongest thing you can do.
 There's no weakness in asking for support and from friends and family to organizations like the Suicide Prevention Lifeline, teenage crises lines and more, people are at the ready no matter where you are in your journey.